 Be sure to compare prices for the hotel you are looking at

 There are many hotels in every tourist area and the prices differ, so it pays to compare hotel prices before you book.
-Consider how many people will be staying in the room and for what amount of time.
+For instance, you would want to compare the five best boutique hotels in Sydney if that is your destination of choice and you are looking for a more luxurious stay.
+Additionally, consider how many people will be staying in the room and for what amount of time.
 Hotel rooms can vary greatly depending on these factors.

 If you are looking at a hotel that has amenities such as an indoor pool or gym, it may cost more per night than one without those features.
 To find rates for hotels near your destination, use sites like Expedia and Hotels.com which allow users to filter by price range, location, availability, and other criteria specific to their needs.